Connector for OData – Offer data – Functions

 return [["STRID":1,"STR_TITLE":"Hello world"],["STRID":2,"STR_TITLE":"Hello world2"]]

 "STRID" corresponds to the data field name of the primary key, "STR_TITLE" is the data field name of the term title.
-Both data field names can be easily determined in the "Application structure" tab and added to the script.
+Both data field names can be easily determined in the editor on the "Application structure" tab and inserted in the script.

 Browser request

 The data record collection can now be called up.
-The URL can be identified on the "General" tab.
-It matches the endpoint, on which the object "<Funktionsname>?$format=json" can be attached.
+The URL can be determined on the "General" tab.
+It corresponds to the "endpoint URL" there, to which only the part "<function name>?$format=json" is then appended.

-If only one data record is to be accessed, formulate the Groovy script as follows:
+If only a single data set is to be retrieved, formulate the Groovy script as follows:

 return ["LID":1,"STRHEADLINE":"Hello world"]

-Additionally, disable the "Is Collection" setting on the "Functions tab".
+Also deactivate the "Is collection" setting on the "Functions" tab.